MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 The next step is to create a Xamarin.Android binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library:

-1. Open Visual Studio for Mac and create a new Xamarin.Android Binding Library project, give it a name, in our case **testBubblePicker.Binding** and complete the wizard.
+1. Open Visual Studio for Mac and create a new Xamarin.Android Binding Library project, give it a name, in this case **testBubblePicker.Binding** and complete the wizard.
 The Xamarin.Android binding template is located by the following path: **Android > Library > Binding Library**:

     ![Visual Studio Create Binding](walkthrough-images/visual-studio-create-binding.png)